-Evidence Suggests That Drinking Coffee Decreases Prostate Cancer Risk
+Evidence Suggests That Drinking Coffee May Decrease Prostate Cancer Risk

-This may be the largest study on this topic (involving more than one million men), but other studies with very similar findings go back over a decade.
-In fact, there have been findings related to coffee drinking reducing the risk for bladder, breast, bowel, and other cancers as well.
+This may be one of the largest studies on this topic (involving more than one million men), but other studies with similar findings go back over a decade.

 New direction in research may be needed

 One thing all of the PCa studies seem to have in common is a call for further direct research on coffee.
 Some of the studies note potential reasons coffee may reduce cancer risk, but the recent study finally calls for examining the component parts or qualities that bring about the benefits, but doesn’t seem to go nearly far enough.

 This recent analysis, published in BMJ Open, looked at 16 studies up to September 2020 and included 57,732 prostate cancer cases and more than one million total study members.1 The highest rates of coffee consumption in the included studies ranged from two to nine cups a day (note: this high range is a potential flaw for drawing inferences on what exactly is high consumption, but the number of included studies and huge number of subjects help with this), and the low end ranged from zero to less than two.

 Looking at the data across the studies, the researchers found a reduction in prostate cancer risk of 9% from the lowest to highest levels of consumption, and a 1% decrease with each additional cup of coffee.1